Shakespeare, good sherry and Altered Consciousness

 That then I scorn to change my state with kings.

 The start-off state of “desiring this man’s art and that man’s scope” which leads to “myself almost despising,” is the state that many of us are in when we approach psychedelics.
 We’ve got problems, and we haven’t been able to sort them out with our own resources.
-And though we may talk about rewiring our brains and so on, the promise of psychedelics down the ages has been a mystical experience, an action of a kind of love that has us no longer caring about our shortcomings because we have so recently had the privilege of singing “hymns at heaven’s gate.”
+And it may be useful to think of it as rewiring our brains and so on, the promise of psychedelics down the ages has been that a mystical experience, an action of a kind of love that has us no longer caring about our shortcomings, allows us to “sing hymns at heaven’s gate,” and that, we might say, is transformational.

 And that’s the beauty of the love that Shakespeare talks about.
-It doesn’t try to improve me, fix me, or upgrade me, what it changes is my state, and that can happen just by the love being remembered. (“For thy sweet love remembered such wealth brings…) I believe that what the psychedelic experience can — again, if we are lucky — give us, is contact with a love that doesn’t need us to prove or improve ourselves, it’s freely given in such completeness that we are okay with being not okay — just as larks don’t check their worthiness before they break into song.
+It doesn’t try to improve me, fix me, or upgrade me, what it changes is my state, and that can even happen just by the love being remembered. (“For thy sweet love remembered such wealth brings…) I believe that what the psychedelic experience can — again, if we are lucky — give us, is contact with a love that doesn’t need us to prove or improve ourselves, it’s freely given in such completeness that we are okay with being not okay — just as larks don’t check their worthiness before they break into song in the morning.
 And the value of the psychedelic is that the experience of having been loved in that way even for just a few hours or seconds, helps us recall the totally different, expansive perspective that this love comes from.
-For all our apparent faults and mediocrities we bathe in spectacular love, and we don’t need anything more than that.
+Depression, anxiety and despair are misapprehensions of our spiritual situation, and for all our apparent faults and mediocrities, when we bathe in that spectacular love we don’t need anything else.